panzerdp/dmitripavlutin.com/content/posts/154-fill-array/index.md

 What if you need to fill an array with objects?

-If you don't mind initializing the array with same object instance, then you could easily use `array.fill()` method mentioned above:
+If you don't mind initializing the array with the same object instance, then you could easily use `array.fill()` method mentioned above:

 ```javascript
 const length = 5;